Master of Arts in Teaching (Secondary Education)

 The MAT allows you to choose a specialization in English, Agricultural education, Social studies, Mathematics or Modern languages, regardless of what you studied as an undergraduate student.
 The specializations will prepare you to receive a teaching license for grades 6-12 (K-12 for modern languages).

 • Practitioner track: For students who pursue the MAT while teaching full time.
-Kansas teachers are required to hold a Restricted License.
+Practitioner students are required to hold a Restricted License.

 • License-seeking track: For students who pursue the MAT while continuing their current employment.

-Once you complete the program, you’ll be eligible to apply for an Initial Teaching License in the state of Kansas.
-Kansas Licensure also requires Praxis content test.
+Once you complete the program, you’ll be eligible to apply for a Kansas Initial Teaching License.
+Kansas Licensure also requires a Praxis content test.
 The license will transfer to other states upon completion of any additional requirements for that state.

 31 credit hours